Unannounced desktop feature enables users to find highest rated businesses in their area on Facebook.

 Search Engine Land reported different results when logged in or logged out while searching.
 Listed results include a map, adjacent areas with relevant results and similar categories, and business information includes contact information, hours, review snippets and a link to the location’s Facebook page.

-What this means is that now, not being on Facebook is a bigger risk for multi-location businesses than the challenge of managing these listings.
+What this means is that now, not being on Facebook is a bigger risk for multi-location businesses than the challenge of managing these local listings.
 There are more than 50 million businesses with reviews that Facebook can pull from.

-It’s still early and time will determine how successful this offering will be, but it’s clear that Facebook intends to offer enhancements in the business listings and ratings space.
+It’s still early and time will determine how successful this offering will be.
+But it’s clear that Facebook intends to offer enhancements in the business listings and ratings space.
 This is likely making Yelp a bit nervous right now.